B. Kenneth West Lifetime Achievement Award Policies and Procedures

 Demonstrate judgment and discretion that is trusted by their peers

-Have a track record for actions that have guided their company in maintaining consistent, long-term profitability, pursuing significant business opportunities, improving shareholder returns, and/or dealing effectively with a crisis or other major change
+Have a track record for actions that have guided their company in maintaining consistent, long-term profitability, pursuing significant business opportunities, improving shareholder returns, and/or dealing effectively with a crisis or other significant change

 Have a history of achievements that reflect high standards for themselves and others